joakimsahlstrom/twyn/README.md

 	}
 }

-// The rest same as above

 public void doStuff(InputStream jsonResponse) {
+	// Same json as first example
 	Contact contact = new Twyn().read(jsonResponse, Contact.class);
 	Address address = contact.getAdress(); // This will return an Address instance by using the jackson java object mapper }